 Today’s Cinnamon Fudge recipe uses those Hershey’s Cinnamon Morsels.
 I have a hard time finding them at my grocery store, but when I do (it’s usually at Walmart) I stock up!
 I’ve also ordered them on Amazon by the case, super easy and inexpensive!

-I used my favorite fudge recipe base to get this going, and then instead of using white chocolate chips, I used the Cinnamon Chips.
+I used my favorite fudge recipe base and tricks for how to make fudge to get this going, and then instead of using white chocolate chips, I used the Cinnamon Chips.
 Oh my gosh, the depth of flavor is incredible.